isabellajade/VBA-Challenge/README.md

 - The total stock volume of the stock

 Additionally I used VBA script to
--Highlight positive and negative change using conditional formatting
+- Highlight positive and negative change using conditional formatting

 Below are screenshots of the years 2018-2020